 The evaluation criteria and the information requested for the inspection depend on the focus of the deep dive investigation.
-A list of the deep dive themes and the information requested for each is in the relevant deep dive guidance document (see links below).
+We set this information out in each of the deep dive theme guidance documents.
+These guidance documents are available here.

 The flow diagram below outlines the milestones by when the local agencies should provide the information requested.
+Ofsted will arrange access for local agencies to access an online portal to share the information with inspectors.
+Guidance on how to access this portal is available here.